NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

-<i>Time varying conductance density, _gDensity, which is distributed on an area of the cell, producing a current density _iDensity.
-Modified version of Jaffe et al. 1994 (used also in Lawrence et al. 2006).
-See https://github.com/OpenSourceBrain/ghk-nernst.</i>
+<i>Time varying conductance density, **gDensity,** which is distributed on an area of the cell, producing a current density **iDensity.** Modified version of Jaffe et al. 1994 (used also in Lawrence et al. 2006).
+See https://github.com/OpenSourceBrain/ghk-nernst. .</i>